Galih94/EssentialFeed/README.md

 ## Story: Customer requests to see comments from image feed

 ## Narative #1
-As an online customer.
+As an online customer. <br />
-I want the app to automatically load comments when tap image feed.
+I want the app to automatically load comments when tap image feed. <br />
-So i can see comments of image feed.
+So i can see comments of image feed. <br />

 ### Scenarios (Acceptance criteria)
-Given the customer has connectivity.
+Given the customer has connectivity. <br />
-When the customer requests to see comments of image feed.
+When the customer requests to see comments of image feed. <br />
-Then the app should display the comments from remote.
+Then the app should display the comments from remote. <br />

 ---
 ## Load Comments From Remote Use Case